Lessye Joy DeMoss

 Master's Fieldwork

-My thesis fieldwork ws done in the Roanoke Valley of Virginia during the summer of 2014.
+My thesis fieldwork was done in the Roanoke Valley of Virginia during the summer of 2014.
 The goal of the research was to determine whether young men share a cultural model for goals they should be pursuing between the ages of 19 and 25.

 Semi-structured interviews, free-listing, pile-sorting, and surveys were used to gather data for domain analysis.